Last Updated on September 16, 2020 by hungryoungwoman

-A question I mostly face from first-timers to Dubai as a local here is, “what to pack for Dubai?”.
+A question I mostly face from first-timers to Dubai as a local here is, “what to wear in Dubai?”.
 Well, Dubai is not the friendliest when it comes to the weather.
 This is why I have compiled an extensive Dubai packing list to keep in mind when packing for Dubai.

 Climate in Dubai:

 Like I said before, Dubai has only two main seasons; winter and summer.
 All of us Dubai residents struggle with the heat here (it goes up to 50 degrees Celsius sometimes!) and indoor places like the malls and restaurants become our favorite outings during summer in Dubai.
-Click here to find a detailed guide about what to do in Dubai during each season.
+Read here about my detailed guide for the best season to visit Dubai.

 Winter in Dubai lasts for only about 3-4 months (December-February or March), you can call this spring actually if you are visiting Dubai from the colder parts of the world.
 South Asian destination visitors will most likely find this time cold.